CTFd/CTFd/README.md

 https://demo.ctfd.io/

 ## HackerFire
 Looking for CTF challenges to work on?
-[HackerFire](https://hackerfire.com/) is a learning focused CTF from the developers of CTFd.
+[HackerFire](https://hackerfire.com/) is a learning focused CTF built using CTFd.
 It features a wide variety of challenges and is updated with new content frequently.
 It also contains custom knowledge resources to teach newcomers about the techniques used to solve a challenge.

 ## Credits
 * Logo by [Laura Barbera](http://www.laurabb.com/)